 You still need a sump basin for about $50-150.
 Digging the hole for the basin is $500-$1000 depending upon if concrete must be removed in addition to the dirt.
 Also, digging a pit in a crawl space is going to be more expensive than in an easy to access basement.

-Zoeller sump pump kit includes the pump, sump basin and cover and the check valve for easy DIY installation.
-Check out this low priced value.
+The Zoeller sump pump kit includes the pump, sump basin and cover and the check valve for easy DIY installation (shown below).

 Drain Tile Installation Cost